felixhayashi/TW5-TiddlyMap/CONTRIBUTING.md

 Signing the CLA
 ---------------

-Create a pull request on GitHub in which you add your name to the existing list of contributors.
+Create a pull request on GitHub in which you add your name to the existing list of contributors (scroll to the very bottom of the document).

 * For individuals, please sign [CLA-INDIVIDUAL](licenses/CLA-INDIVIDUAL.md)
 * Entities use [CLA-ENTITY](licenses/CLA-ENTITY.md)